 (iv) Preparation of a supplemental environmental impact statement.

-(3) Composting or anaerobic digestion facility project proposals following the recommendations developed in the nonproject environment review completed pursuant to section 1 must be considered to have mitigated the probable significant adverse project-specific environmental impacts under this chapter for which recommendations were specifically developed unless the project-specific environmental review identifies project-level probable significant adverse environmental impacts not addressed in the nonproject environmental review.
+(3) Composting or anaerobic digestion facility project proposals following the recommendations developed in the nonproject environmental review completed pursuant to section 1 must be considered to have mitigated the probable significant adverse project-specific environmental impacts under this chapter for which recommendations were specifically developed unless the project-specific environmental review identifies project-level probable significant adverse environmental impacts not addressed in the nonproject environmental review.

 Air quality